Skip to Content

 We encourage you to study organisational technology management along with another specialisation such as accountancy, finance, geography, planning, computer science, information technology, management or statistics.

-As well as your learning around technology management, you will be able to take advantage of Massey’s expertise in all areas of business, like small business and innovation, human resource management, communications and marketing.
+As well as your learning around technology management, you will be able to take advantage of Massey’s expertise in all areas of business, like small business and innovation, human resource management, communication and marketing.
 That means you will graduate with a broad knowledge of general business practice and will be prepared for management roles across business.

 With eight core courses, Massey’s BBus gives you more opportunities to spend more time focusing on your areas of interest.
 You may want to do more courses in business.
 Or in the arts or sciences.
 If you are an international student you could study English language courses.
 You can work on what you know are your strengths, or fill in gaps in your knowledge and skills.
-You will become a graduate with a well-rounded, relevant knowledge base ready to take on the working world!
+You will become a graduate with a well-rounded, relevant knowledge base ready to take on the world of work!

 Our Future Leaders Scholarship is a prestigious scholarship to recognise emerging leaders enrolling in full-time business and agricommerce programmes at Massey University.